-Commitment Origin of commitment Why does it matter?
-3. To assess giving water companies the right to repair defective drains on private property Date made: August 2022 "(i) Giving water companies the right to repair defective drains on private property.
-The total length of privately owned drains is greater than that owned by water companies.
-Many of these private drains are old or poorly maintained and many are on land owned and managed by HM Government.
-As a result, groundwater seeps through cracks, increasing the volume in the combined sewer network and increasing the risk of spills.
-Water companies need new powers to repair these defective pipes which are out of their control but a key cause of spills - particularly in areas with high groundwater."
 Water companies are, and will be, prioritising the maintenance and upkeep of their own drainage systems to ensure overflow targets are met.
 However, many of the drains in England are actually privately owned and often poorly maintained.
 This results in cracks and gaps in sewer pipes, into which rainfall and groundwater floods, overloading the system and causing spills.
 Water companies often lack the power to repair or line these sewers which in some areas are responsible for a disproportionate number of spills.
-4. Ban the manufacture and sale of plastic wet wipes Date made: April 2023 Defra's Plan for Water (page 5): "We will tackle every source of pollution from run-off from roads and fields, to banning harmful chemicals and unnecessary use of plastic, including a new ban on plastic-containing wet wipes."
 Flushed wipes cause blockages which constrict sewer capacity and can trigger spills and flood homes.
 Those wipes which contain plastic break down less easily and are more likely to cause blockages.
 The industry spends significant sums every year clearing fatbergs and blockages, primarily caused by wipes.
 They also create microplastics which are harmful to the environment.
 If plastic-containing wet wipes were to be banned, we would see a significant improvement in sewer blockages across the country.
+Commitment Origin of commitment 5.
+Using fines to improve the environment ("Water Restoration Fund") Defra's Plan for Water (page 32):

-Commitment Origin of commitment Why does it matter?
-5. Using fines to improve the environment ("Water Restoration Fund") Date made: November 2022 Defra's Plan for Water (page 32): "We will channel the money from water company environmental fines and penalties into projects across England which improve the water environment through the newly created central Water Restoration Fund".
-Money from fines has not been invested back into initiatives like creating wetlands and re-vegetating riverbanks, which would improve water quality.
-6. Forcing highways authorities to take their responsibilities seriously Date made: August 2022 Storm Overflows Discharge Reduction Plan (page 2): "[iv] Assessing the role of highway drainage as a rainwater drainage system.
+"We will channel the money from water company environr and penalties into projects across England which improve environment through the newly created central Water Rest Date made: November 2022 6.
+Forcing highways authorities to take their responsibilities seriously Date made: August 2022 Storm Overflows Discharge Reduction Plan (page 2): "(iv) Assessing the role of highway drainage as a rainwater drainage system.
 Planning Practice Guidance sets out a hierarchy of drainage options to discharge surface runoff, with discharge of surface water to highway drainage preferrable to discharge to combined sewers.
 In practice however, highway authorities often refuse to allow connection to their systems and there is no legal obligation for them to do so.
 This forces developers to connect to the combined sewer."
-Implementing this commitment would finally start to tackle the significant impact on water quality from highways.
-This would reduce spills and overloading of sewers by allowing rainfall to travel through road drains where that is the better solution.
+National Storm Overflows Plan for England | What we need from Government Why does it matter?